at-elcapitan/Microslopify/README.md

 ## Microslopify

-is a Safari extension inspired by [Microslop](https://github.com/4O4-wasd/Microslop), that converts Microslop-related words to it's correct names.
+is a Safari extension inspired by [Microslop](https://github.com/4O4-wasd/Microslop), that converts Microslop-related words to it's correct variants.

 ## Working demo